roryl/zsx/README.md

 Build a ***Zero JavaScript*** **User Experience** ;)

 ZSX is a dependency free progressive enhancement library for server-rendered web applications.
 ZSX uses only semantic HTML, CSS, URLs, links, forms, and buttons to improve the user experience.
+Start with HTML and end with amazing user experiences.

 <br />
 <br />